arcus-azure/arcus.testing/docs/preview/02-Features/assertion.md

 ```

 > ⚠️ **️IMPORTANT:** beware of combining ordering options:
+> * If you want to ignore the order of columns, but do not use headers in your CSV contents (`options.Header = Missing`), the order cannot be determined.
+Make sure to include headers in your CSV contents, or do not use `Ignore` for columns.
 > * If you want to ignore the order of columns, but use duplicate columns, the comparison cannot determine whether all the cells are there.
 Use `IgnoreColumn` to remove any duplicates, or do not use `Ignore` for columns.

 ### Loading CSV tables yourself